charli-zzz/vehicle-query-engine/README.md

 ## Architecture Notes

-The app keeps the source datasets available separately as `cars`, `bikes`, and `spaceships`, while also exposing a combined `vehicles` list for the shared All view and result rendering.
+The app keeps the source datasets available separately as `cars`, `bikes`, and `spaceships`.
+Because the provided datasets are small and local, it also exposes a combined `vehicles` list for querying and rendering the shared All view.
+That keeps the current implementation straightforward without giving up type-specific behavior.
 The combined list is typed as a discriminated union:

 ```ts
 type Vehicle = Car | Bike | Spaceship;